 Jane gets a big surprise at David’s house

-Jane enters David’s house and finds him calm, nursing a whiskey, celebrating the deal, and apparently unscathed by Blacka.
+Jane enters David’s house and finds him calm, nursing a whiskey, celebrating the deal, and apparently unscathed by Bracka.
 She tells him there’s a person coming who is going to kill him, and he takes the news in stride.
 His easy disposition unnerves her, and when he offers her a tour of his art collection, she gets a bad feeling and flees.
-As she searches for a way out of the house, as far away from David as possible, she discovers Blacka slumped in a bathtub, dead with a bullet hole in her forehead.
+As she searches for a way out of the house, as far away from David as possible, she discovers Bracka slumped in a bathtub, dead with a bullet hole in her forehead.
 David materializes, flanked by two large men, and escorts Jane to his “living, breathing” art gallery -- women tied up around the perimeter of a swanky lounge while his friends hang out admire them.
 David spouted chauvinistic rhetoric to Jane earlier, and he cranks it up a notch in a toast rhapsodizing about a time when “men were men.”
 Two men restrain a rebellious Jane at the snap of David’s fingers.

 Rick and Jenna home safe, but massive argument